 A life-long love of art

 Fewer people know Sika as a painter, although his love for fine art came long before he met the didgeridoo.
 He received his BA Hons in Photography alongside studying classical illustration and fine art painting techniques, often working figuratively and with watercolour.
-In the decades that followed, music took centre stage and art became a private passion.
+For a while music took centre stage and art became more of a private passion.

 Every creation is a deeply personal process.